 Shatavari is a traditional Ayurvedic remedy for menstrual cycle regulation.
-It is a gentle adaptogen herb that encourages proper stress response, aids in hormonal balance and immune system function.
-It is an estrogen regulator and galactogogue.
-Galactogogues help increase and support breast milk production.
-Shatavari is also a great way to support cervical mucous production, aiding in vaginal dryness.
+It is a gentle adaptogen herb that encourages proper stress response, and aids in hormonal balance and immune system function.
+It is an estrogen regulator and galactagogue.
+Galactagogues help increase and support breast milk production.
+Shatavari is also a great way to support cervical mucus production, aiding in vaginal dryness.
 Discontinue use in pregnancy.

 Click here to learn about dosing and detailed benefits of Shatavari…

 - Winston, David.
 Maimes, Steven.
 (2007).
 Adaptogens Herbs for Strength, Stamina, and Stress Relief.
 Rochester, Vermont: Healing Arts Press.

 - Romm, Aviva.
 (2010).
 Botanical Medicine for Women’s Health.
 St. Louis, Missouri: Churchill Livingstone Press.

 - Mills, Simon; Bone, Kerry.
 (2005).
 The Essential Guide to Herbal Safety.
 St. Louis, Missouri: Churchill Livingstone/Elsevier.